 Georgia has strengthened its national institutional framework to monitor, coordinate and advance efforts targeted at GEWE.
 Georgia’s national machinery for gender equality consists of three key bodies: a) the Gender Equality Council within the legislature, b) the Inter-Agency Commission on Gender Equality, Violence against Women and Domestic Violence Issues within the executive branch of the Government; and c) the Gender Equality Department of the Public Defender’s Office, within the country’s national human rights institution.

 Established in 2004, the Gender Equality Council (GEC) became a standing body with the passage of the Gender Equality Law in 2010.
 Given its placement within the Parliament, the GEC remains uniquely positioned to play an important role in shaping the country’s gender policy and monitoring the government’s performance in meeting international and national commitments around GEWE.
-The staff/secretariat of the first Vice Speaker of the Parliament of Georgia is providing organizational and technical support to the GEC and its 17 members from all political groups represented in the Parliament.

 The GEC cooperates with gender equality councils at the Supreme Councils of the Autonomous Republics of Abkhazia and Adjara, and at the municipalities, as well as with the female members of the city assemblies and the focal points within local self-governments.